EAGrahamJr/mopidy-kontrol/README.md

 Yet another small concoction to integrate with my "Kobots" robotic/home-automation/hardware-ish hacking projects.
 The idea is to _not_ build a fully functional, do-everything client: that's been done (as usual with OSS, to overkill :grinning:).

 The idea is to just stop/start/play/pause/volume/mute and **that's it**.
 It's to be used in the ecosystem to just _barely_ manage playback via external "events" (e.g. a button on my mad [BBoard](https://github.com/EAGrahamJr/kobots-buttonboard) project).
-This is being built out as a library so I can change my mind about where it's used later...
+This is being built out as a library, so I can change my mind about where it's used later...

 JSON serialization is done via the "reference" implementation from [org.json](https://github.com/stleary/JSON-java)